 6. You’ve had to stop doing the things you love

 We all slow down a little as we age.
 Running your yearly marathon might become nightly walks around your neighborhood after dinner.
 Or you may stop playing competitive hockey in favor of casual games with friends.
 Making small adjustments because you’re just not as spry as you used to be is part of life.
 But knee pain shouldn’t keep you from doing activities you love.

 No matter your passions, if you’re pulling back or avoiding the things you love to do, talk with an experienced orthopedic doctor.
 At TRIA, we have orthopedic surgeons who specialize in working with people at all activities levels.
 Whether you want to get back to cross-country skiing or walking your dog, our doctors can work with you to create a plan that fits your lifestyle.

-Are you seeing the signs of a knee replacement?
+Are you seeing the signs of a knee replacement surgery?
 Then it may be time to talk with a doctor.

-If you have one or more of the signs that it might be time for a knee replacement, make an appointment with one of our orthopedic doctors to talk about your options.
+If you have one or more of the signs that it might be time for a knee replacement surgery, make an appointment with one of our orthopedic doctors to talk about your options.

 During your appointment, your doctor will perform an evaluation, which may include an X-rays or MRI of your knee.
 They’ll also talk to you about how your knee pain affects your ability to do activities you love and your goals for knee replacement surgery.

 If surgery is your best option, they’ll talk to you about what to expect, timing your surgery, the risks of knee replacement surgery and the recovery process.
 For the vast majority of people, knee replacement surgery provides a major improvement in their pain and mobility.